MT2321/ImageProcessingFinalProject/README.md

 ---
 # Feature extraction
 In order to clusterize the ads we need to extract some kind of feature vector that allows us to compare them.
-Such feature vector, in our case, is composed of the concatention of the **feature space output** of a pretrained VGG11 model and a **color histogram**.
+Such feature vector, in our case, is composed of the concatention of the **feature space output** of a pretrained VGG16 model and a **color histogram**.
 In this manner we are to combine both classic and sota approaches towards the computation of a rich feature vector.
 # Clustering and Classification

+There are many methods we considered to compare images and perform clustering.
+- Pixel by Pixel comparison
+- Matched Filters
+- Color Histogram
+- Tradition Perceptual Hashes (PHash, CHash, BMHash)
+- Feature Vector extraction with pre-trained CNN

+After thoroughly reviewing each of these options we opted to use the CNN approach as it provides the richest source of information for each image and allows blazing-fast comparisons between them.

 We trained a Nearest Neighbors classifier in order to find where does the same ad appear.